-Students with an interest and talent in marketing, photography, writing, graphic design and just overall representing Norton High School should apply for a spot on yearbook/newspaper staff.
-The two courses have merged and all students on the staff will contribute to the yearbook and online newspaper.
-Selling ads is a mandatory part of the program, but we work together as a team to make sure you meet your goals.
+Students with an interest and talent in marketing, photography, writing, graphic design and just overall representing Norton High School should apply for a spot on yearbook staff.
+Selling ads is a mandatory part of the program, but we work together as a team to help you meet your personal goals.
 Students must apply to be accepted into the program.
 Being part of high school yearbook is a great boost for college applications.